Refugee-Learning-Accelerator/rla-course-central/challenge3/deliverables.md

 ## The AR Challenge has **two deliverables**

-### Concept Sketch - Due: Sun Nov/5 (midnight Amman)

-Describe your concept for how low fidelity Augmented Reality could be used to support language learning in one or two paragraphs.
-Use visuals (mockups, diagrams) if possible.
-It is important to be as specific as possible while mapping out the scope of the project as this will greatly influence implementation and the tools to use.

-Answer the following questions:
-- What problem/challenge will the AR experience solve?
-- How will the AR experience solve it?
-- Who is the primary user and how will the AR experience engage the user?
-- What hardware does the user need?
-Is this realistic in the refugee context?
-- What activity does the AR experience facilitate that would not otherwise be possible?
-- What challenges do you expect to encounter?

-STILL TO UPDATE!!
 **Step 1: Download the concept sketch instructions and templates**

 Note: All of the following steps must be completed at least once per team (if all of your team members use git, you will want to replicate them on each team member’s computer).
 This week you need to use git in the terminal (Command Prompt application on Windows, Terminal application on Mac); ask for help on [Mattermost](https://mattermost.refugeelearning.site/rla/channels/help) if you run into trouble.